cloneofghosts/Google-Weather-Card/README.md

 Modification of the original <a href="https://www.deviantart.com/starlender/art/Weather-Card-Rainmeter-Skin-GoogleAssistantStyle-789320003" target="_blank">Google Weather Card</a> to work with WeatherBit, ~~Dark Sky~~ and OpenWeatherMap

-## Dark Sky API
-On March 31st Dark Sky announced move to Apple and the shutdown of their API.
-If you have an existing key it will still work until 2021 and I will leave the skin up for download until the API shuts down.

-**If you are not a Dark Sky subscriber (any tier) do not download the Dark Sky skin as signups are disabled**
+## WeatherBit Skin

-## To use
+### To use
-After installing edit the Variables in Resources/Variables with the values you wish to use with the skin.
+After installing edit the Variables in Resources/Variables with the values you wish to use with the skin by right clicking and click on Edit Weather Variables.

+For the location you have the choice of the following:

+* Latitude/Longitude (Default)
+* City Name
+* Postal code
+* City id

+You can see how to change the API call by looking at the <a href="https://www.weatherbit.io/api/weather-current" target="_blank">documentation</a>.

 Once the variables are set simply refresh the skin and it will start working automatically.

-If using anything other than lat/lon edit the API calls to match what you are using.

 The weather icons are courtesy of Erik Buick.
 I do have the purple night icons so I can add if people want them over the new blue night icons.